Couverture de Born in Flames

 The explosive account of the arson wave that hit the Bronx and other American cities in the 1970s―and its legacy today.

 Based on a decade of research, Ansfield’s book introduces the term “brownlining” for the harmful insurance practices imposed on poor communities of color under the guise of racial redress.
-As the FIRE industries eclipsed manufacturing in the 1970s, they began reshaping Black and Brown neighborhoods as easy sources of profit.
-Ansfield charts the tenant-led resistance movements that sprung up, as well as the explosion of pop culture around the fires that show how insurance and race dynamics are at play today, especially in regions most at risk of climate shocks.
+As the FIRE industries—finance, insurance, and real estate—eclipsed manufacturing in the 1970s, they began reshaping neighborhoods of color, seeing them as easy sources of profit.
+Ansfield charts the tenant-led resistance movements and the explosion of pop culture that erupted in response to the fires.
+The book reveals how these same insurance and race dynamics are at play today, especially in regions most at risk of climate shocks.

 ©2025 Bench Ansfield (P)2025 Dreamscape Media